JACoW-org/docs-IPAC/docs/Paper/LPRsetup.md

 ---

+Please be also sure to **set the** "**Keep papers hidden**" flag in the settings, as shown in the picture above.
+If not, all accepted papers will be downloadable by anybody from their contribution page.
+We don't want this to happen, since the papers must still go through the editing process and eventually be published in the final proceedings.

 ## Setting up paper judging

 The only setting available specifically for judges is the judging deadline, which works the same way as the reviewing deadlines explained previously.